 It could also be multiple someones: multiple author articles are common in the sciences, and vary a lot in the humanities.

-2) They send the article to likely journals in their field.
+2) They submit to journals in their field.

 At the early stages in one’s career, the prestige of those journals matters a whole lot, so you want the best-perceived journals you can get your stuff into.
 (Sometimes journals will also solicit an article, if they know there’s something interesting going on.)

-3) The editor of the journal sends it for peer review.
+3) The editor sends it for peer review.

 (For example, you might have a reviewer who focuses on the same general area of the world in your field, but not the same time period. or the same time period but not the same area.
 Or the same time and place, but they might be in a different discipline – history versus anthropology, for example.
 Some journals are multi-discipline, or encompass a wide range of times and places.)